Skip to contents

 Adding information to your metadata later in your analysis

-If information needs to be added to your data object at some point in the analysis, it is easiest to manipulate the raw data objects (potentially via parse_MAE_SE()) and then recreate the MAE object with create_formatted_MAE().
+If information needs to be added to your data object at some later point in the analysis, it is easiest to manipulate the raw data objects (potentially via parse_MAE_SE()) and then recreate the MAE object with create_formatted_MAE().

 Example data